lukaus/dehance/README.md

 # dehance
-Image dehancer, to ascii block art or dice art
+Image dehancer

-Takes an image as input and outputs a low-res approximation using dice (or block ascii)
+Takes an image as input and "dehances" it, outputting a low-res approximation using dice (or block ascii)

 To do:
 use more ascii characters